In this document

 System unavailability losses

-System unavailability losses quantify the electricity losses incurred due to the shutdown or power output limitation of a PV power plant or its components.
+System unavailability losses quantify the electricity losses incurred due to the shutdown or power output limitation of an energy system or its components.
 These losses can be categorized into two main types:

 Technical events: Incurred due to internal reasons (equipment failures or scheduled maintenance work) and external reasons (Grid connection issues).